rodrigues-oscar/rodrigues-oscar.github.io/_pages/index.md

 # About Me #

 Hello!
-My name is Oscar and I'm a data analyst / data scientist!
+My name is Oscar, and I’m a Data Analyst and aspiring Data Scientist.

-I have a combined 3 years of experience working as an analyst in Business Intelligence and Operations.
-I have a strong foundation in data analytics, statistics, and Python/SQL programming from my education as an Electrical Engineering graduate.
-In my free time, I'm focusing on learning more about machine learning and deep learning by challenging myself with online certifcations and specializations.
+I bring 4 years of experience as an analyst in Business Intelligence and Operations, where I’ve honed my skills in data analytics, statistical analysis, and Python/SQL programming.
+My background in Electrical Engineering has provided me with a strong technical foundation, which I continue to build upon through professional development.

+In my free time, I’m diving deeper into machine learning and deep learning, taking on online certifications and specializations to expand my expertise and tackle new challenges in the field.

+Feel free to reach out—I’m always excited to connect and collaborate!

 # Why am I passionate about Data Science? #

-* **Exploring New Industries**: When working a project, you need to learn more about the company and the industry to really understand the data you're working with.
-I find that after I'm done working a project, I've learnt so much more about that industry and have a sense of appreciation for people within that field and the intricacies of their jobs.
+* **Exploring New Industries**: Every project is an opportunity to dive into a new company or industry, helping me better understand the data and its context.
+By the time a project is complete, I’ve gained valuable insights into the industry and developed a deep appreciation for the people working in that field and the complexities of their roles.
-* **Data Cleaning**: Not sure if its just me but there's nothing more satifying than a set of nicely cleaned and formatted data.
-Even though sometimes it can be time consuming, completing the task of data cleaning just feels very rewarding - kinda like sitting down on your couch after a long day of doing chores.

-If you share a passion for data science similar to myself, I'd love to connect!
+* **The Art of Data Cleaning**: There’s something uniquely satisfying about transforming messy, unstructured data into a gorgeous, well-organized dataset.
+While it can be a time-intensive process, the reward of seeing clean, usable data feels as gratifying as relaxing after a productive day—it’s the foundation of meaningful analysis and impactful insights.